gabrielatijerina/regression-project/README.md

 * Find where the properties are located

 * Calculate and visualize the distribution of tax rates for each county

 ****

+### Deliverables:
+* README.md file containing overall project information.
+* A Jupyter Notebook Report detailing the pipeline process.
+* Report/presentation slides that summarize findings about the drivers of the single unit property values and tax distribution for each county
+* Python file `wrangle.py`

+****